Hardikb19/IECSE-Code-WinterProject-19/README.md

 For example, 2,3 and 5 are some prime numbers.
 We'll now look into ways to determine whether a number is prime or not.

-One of the most naive algorithms to find out if a number n is prime of not would be to run a loop from 2 to n-1, checking if any number divides the number.
+One of the most naive algorithms to find out if a number n is prime or not would be to run a loop from 2 to n-1, checking if any number divides the number.
 If any number does divide n, it's a composite number.
 Else it's a prime.
 A simple implementation in C++ would be,

 ```cpp
 bool isPrime(int x)